Keyboard shortcuts

 acpyesSee Confidence Argument Extension.

-When providing a nodeType you do not need to follow the standard prefix scheme above.
-Just give Goal, Assumption, Justification, Solution, Context and Strategy to give the type of the element.
+1. When providing a nodeType you do not need to follow the standard prefix scheme above.
+Just set nodeType to Goal, Assumption, Justification, Solution, Context, Strategy, CounterGoal and CounterSolution to give the type of the element.